krema/lightroom6-on-macOS-64bit/README.md

 ## Prerequisites

  - Installed & activated Lightroom 6
- - The restored copy works only on the same computer where it was previously installed.
  - **Important:** Replace <YOUR_USER> in lightroom6.txt and before executing the rsync commands

 ## Instructions